Why use a 6.2V Zener Over Other Available Zener Voltages in a CCS?

-Ver 0
+Ver 0 before 10-Jan-2005

-In the table below, I marked what I felt were good values in bold and acceptable value in italics.
-These data points were taken from the Q3/1988 Motorola "Rectifiers and Zener Diodes Data" book.
+In the table below, I marked what I felt were good performance values in bold and acceptable values in italics.
+These data points were taken from the "Q3/1988 Motorola "Rectifiers and Zener Diodes Data" book.

-In the two Families of zeners shown below, one is a 1/4W family and the other is a 1/2W family.
+In the two Families of zeners shown below, Family one is a 1/4W family and the other is a 1/2W family.

 Nominal Zener voltage Family_1 1/4 watt Family_2 1/2 watt Family_1 Vr test Family_2 Vr test Family_1 uV/sqrt(Hz) at 250 uA (Table) Family_2 uV/sqrt(Hz) at 250 uA (Curve) Family_1 Zzt @ 250 uA (Table) Family_2 Zzt @ 250 uA (Table) Family_2 Zzt @ 1 mA (Curve) Issues